SPRING RAIN

 Spring rain

-That spring a silent rain fell over
+That spring, a silent rain fell over the nations

-the nations.
-The raindrops proclaimed
+The raindrops proclaimed their power

-stand with their backs against the ropes.
+With their backs against the ropes

-The water turned the world upside down.
+The water turned the world upside down

-Servants became heroes, innocent
+Servants became heroes

-children became angels of death and
+Innocent children became angels of death

-people sought solace from the prophets.
+And people sought solace from the prophets

-The raindrops possessed power over life
+The raindrops possessed power over life and death

-inside the houses.
 The streets echoed empty

-and the parks blossomed only for the blackbirds.
+And the parks blossomed only for the blackbirds

 When the spring rain watered nature

-the people mourned their losses.
+The people mourned their losses

 Each tear brought life to a windflower

-and the forests were covered in white.
+And the forests were covered in white

 ~